We want to help expectant and new mums, dads and partners to understand perinatal mental illness and know where to find support if they need it.

 Information about who to contact for immediate help with your mental health is available here.

 Becoming a new parent should be an exciting time however for up to one in five women this isn’t the case.
 According to a study by LSE, the average cost to society of one case of perinatal depression is around £74,000, of which £23,000 relates to the mother and £51,000 relates to impacts on the child.

-PATH is a newly EU-funded project which will enable women, families and healthcare professionals to prevent, diagnose and successfully manage mild and moderate perinatal mental health issues.
+PATH is an EU-funded project which aimed to enable women, families and healthcare professionals to prevent, diagnose and successfully manage mild and moderate perinatal mental health issues.